 ARIF is a self-regulating body approved by the Swiss Financial Market Supervisory Authority (FINMA) for the supervision of the financial intermediaries referred to in article 2 para.
 3 of the Swiss Federal Law on combating money laundering and terrorism financing in the financial sector (AMLA).
 ARIF is also recognized by FINMA as a professional organization for laying down rules of conduct relating to the practice of the profession of independent asset manager within the meaning of the Swiss Federal Act on collective investment schemes.

-Issues, complaints and redress
+Complaints and redress

 In Europe, relevant redress authorities are usually members of FIN-NET.
-On its website, FIN-NET summarises itself as a financial dispute resolution network of national out-of-court complaint schemes in the EEA (the EU Member States plus Iceland, Liechtenstein and Norway) responsible for handling disputes between consumers and financial services providers.
+On its website, FIN-NET summarises itself as a financial dispute resolution network of national out-of-court complaint schemes in the EEA (the EU member states plus Iceland, Liechtenstein and Norway) responsible for handling disputes between consumers and financial services providers.
 The schemes cooperate to provide consumers with easy access to out-of-court complaint procedures in cross-border cases.
 If a consumer in one country has a dispute with a financial services provider from another country, FIN-NET members will put the consumer in touch with the relevant out-of-court complaint scheme and provide the necessary information about it.

 Where advice has been given and received in one EEA country alone (for example under Freedom of Establishment legislation), FIN-NET has no application beyond confirming the relevant local jurisdictional authority.
-It does not, for example, permit a complainant about advice received in one MS under Freedom of Establishment legislation to bring a complaint to a jurisdictional authority in another.
+It does not, for example, permit a complainant about advice received in one Member State under Freedom of Establishment legislation to bring a complaint to a jurisdictional authority in another.

 Rzecznik Ubezpieczonych (Insurance Ombudsman) (Website).
 Address: Biuro Rzecznika Ubezpieczonych, Al. Jerozolimskie 87, 02-001 Warszawa.
 Telephone: +48 22 333 37 328.